How to Find Jobs

 It can be difficult to decide about if, when, and how to disclose a condition or impairment.
 You do not need to disclose that you are disabled if you do not think it is relevant to the role, or that you are likely to need any adjustments.
 However, if you do not declare that you are disabled before starting work and later find that it impacts on your ability to do the job then an employer might not be found to have been at fault.

-Disclosing that you are disabled during the application process enables your potential employer to make adjustments from the start.
+Disclosing that you are disabled during the application process enables the employer to make adjustments from the start.
 If you are not subsequently offered the job, it is important to get feedback from the employer.
 This will enable you to determine whether your disclosure has had an impact on the outcome of your application.

-Things to consider before disclosing that you are disabled.
+Things to consider before disclosing that you are disabled

-In addition to adjustments that can be made by your employer, you may be able to get additional support such as equipment, travel, and specialist aids from the Access To Work scheme.
+In addition to adjustments that can be made by your employer, you may be able to get additional support such as equipment, travel and specialist aids from the Access To Work scheme.